oriskami/oriskami-node/README.md

 [![npm version](https://badge.fury.io/js/ubivar.svg)](http://badge.fury.io/js/ubivar) [![Build Status](https://travis-ci.org/ubivar/ubivar-node.png?branch=master)](https://travis-ci.org/ubivar/ubivar-node)  [![Inline docs](http://inch-ci.org/github/ubivar/ubivar-node.svg?branch=master)](http://inch-ci.org/github/ubivar/ubivar-node)

-Ubivar is an API that takes over the hassle of automatically screening e-payment for frauds on e-commerce websites.
+Ubivar is an API that takes over the hassle of automatically screening e-payment for frauds.

-Ubivar's purpose is to route e-commerce transactions given their estimated risk.
-By default, the three possible routing outcomes are rejection, manual verification, and acceptance.
-The two elementary resources are the `transactions` and the `labels`; `transactions` are online sales that are pushed to the payment gateway, and `labels` are the *a posteriori* truth about the fraud or non-fraud status of each `transaction`.
+Ubivar routes e-commerce transactions given their risk; by default the three routing outcomes are rejection, manual verification, and acceptance and the two elementary resources are the `transactions` and the `labels`.  `Transactions` are online sales pushed to your payment gateway, and `labels` define the *a posteriori* truth about each `transaction` (i.e. {`fraud`, `non-fraud`}).

-The API is simple: you provide Ubivar your request `token` and the bindings provide the hooks to send and receive resources to the API.
-When you send a `transaction`, Ubivar returns its routing status.
-Later, as you review manually the sales or you receive notifications of frauds from your acquiring bank, you use `label` to update the *truth* about the transactions.
+Using Ubivar simply requires an access `token`.
+Then the bindings provide the hooks to send and receive resources to the API.
+For each `transaction` that Ubivar receives, its calculates a routing.
+Later, as you review some of the `transactions` manually or as you receive fraud notifications, you use `label` to qualify the *truth* about each transaction.

 ## Quick Start